The Anatomy of Dominance (2024)

 Once We Ruled The World

-In this work, the artist uses a “radiographic x-ray view box” as a metaphor for revealing hidden histories of power, time, and existence.
-By combining a dinosaur skeleton with a human skull and botanical elements, the image suggests a connection between extinct species and modern humanity, showing that all dominance is temporary.
+In this work, the artist uses a radiographic X-ray view box as a metaphor for uncovering hidden histories of power, time, and existence.
+By combining the image of a dinosaur skeleton with a human skull and botanical elements, the work draws a connection between extinct species and modern humanity, suggesting that all forms of dominance are ultimately temporary.

 X-RAY BLACK